What is a Chromosome? Type, Discover, Functions, Structure

 Each of the separated strands then Picks up The complementary nitrogenous bases from the nucleoplasm.

-For example, adenine (A) will pick up thymine (T) cytosine (C) will pair with guanine (G) guanine (G) with cytosine (C), and so on.
+For example, adenine (A) will pick up thymine (T), cytosine (C) will pair with guanine (G), guanine (G) with cytosine (C), and so on.

 Let us say that the sequence in the newly formed strand will be AATCGGCT, then the base sequence in the newly formed strand will be TTAGCCGA.

-These new base pairs are joined together by sugar and phosphoric acid molecules and complete the formation of a new complementary strand of DNA.
+These new base pairs are joined by sugar and phosphoric acid molecules and complete the formation of a new complementary strand of DNA.
 In this way, each DNA molecule replicates its duplicate copy.

 What is the number of chromosomes in humans?